thi-ng/umbrella/packages/hdom/README.md

 (e.g. generated via SSR) when called.
 Any other discrepancies between the pre-existing DOM and the hdom tree will cause undefined behavior.

-## User context injection
+## User context

-Since v3.0.0 hdom offers support for an arbitrary "context" object passed to `start()`, and then automatically injected as argument to **all** embedded component functions anywhere in the tree.
-This avoids having to manually pass down configuration data into each sub-component and so can simplify certain use cases, e.g. event dispatch, style / theme information, global state etc.
+hdom offers support for an arbitrary "context" object passed to `start()`, which will be automatically injected as argument to **all** embedded component functions anywhere in the tree.
+This avoids having to manually pass down configuration data into each child component and so can simplify many use cases, e.g. event dispatch, style / theme information, global state etc.

 ```ts
 import { start } from "@thi.ng/hdom";